How Are Miller and Walker Creeks Doing?

 Walker Creek Water Quality Information - Department of Ecology

-Miller and Walker Creeks Basin Plan - Appendix C: Habitat Characteristics and Identified Problems of Miller and Walker Creeks (Adobe Acrobat 4.6 MB)
+Miller and Walker Creeks Basin Plan - Appendix C: Habitat Characteristics and Identified Problems of Miller and Walker Creeks (PDF 4.6 MB)

 This appendix to the Miller and Walker Creeks Basin Plan uses multiple information sources to characterize stream reaches and summarize habitat conditions/problems in each.